Dariushuangg/Xinghuo.ai/README.md

 Xinghuo_ai Esp32_Pico | Code for drowsy driving detection based on the coordinate obtained from VisionSeed; Compiled on the ESP32 module.
 Xinghuo_ai WeChat MiniApp/xinghuo_ai | Code for WeChat MiniApp; Ran on users' phone.
 Xinghuo_ai Web API | Code for the Web API that provide user data stored in WeChat cloud upon request from businesses; Ran on a remote server with Node PM2.
-Extra Materials (Market Research, Pitch Deck etc.) | PPT, Pdf and image of the market/product research, pitch deck, and handouts we've created for our project.
+Extra Materials (Market Research, Pitch Deck etc.) | PPT, Pdf and images of the market/product research, pitch deck, and handouts we've created for our project.

 ### Tech Stack used: